return to Home page

 ● the archives of the Cleveland Plain Dealer.

-Thanks to Nate Arnold and Jeff Morris for their help in these summaries.
+Thanks to Nate Arnold and Jeff Morris for their help.

-Nate Arnold's tour of old Jewish Cleveland includes most of these buildings.
+See Nate Arnold's virtual tour of old Jewish Cleveland.